Over 30,000 Mississippians get stories like this delivered to their inboxes for free.

 But the increased life expectancy comes at a increased cost.
 Caring for cystic fibrosis can run from $15,000 a year to $300,000, depending on drugs and treatments.
 Many families have private insurance, but even that can leave thousand-dollar gaps.
 As a result, the Cystic Fibrosis Foundation estimates that 45 percent of patients with the disease receive some form of Medicaid.

 Last year, approximately 300 Mississippi Medicaid patients went to Children’s Hospital for care, according to the Division of Medicaid, for everything from emergency room trips to feeding tube adjustments.

-Although Children’s sits across the state line, it’s nearly two hours closer to New Albany than Batson Children’s Hospital in Jackson, Mississippi’s only pediatric cystic fibrosis clinic.
+Although Children’s is in another state, it’s nearly two hours closer to New Albany than Batson Children’s Hospital in Jackson, Mississippi’s only pediatric cystic fibrosis clinic.
 Plus, Pamela says, Children’s came highly recommended from other cystic fibrosis families.

-Warrington estimates about 20 Mississippians go to the Children’s pulmonary center.
+Children’s declined to provide data, but Warrington estimates about 20 Mississippians go to the pulmonary center in Birmingham.

-These patients and their families form a small but tight-knit group of advocates, joined by geography and Facebook and the heartbreaking desire to see their children grow up.
+These patients and their families form a small but tight-knit group of advocates, joined by geography and Facebook and the heartbreaking fear that they might not see their children grow up.